hollyschinsky/phonegap-workshop/hardware-acceleration.md

   <script src="lib/pageslider.js"></script>
   ```

-  >PageSlider is a micro library I host on GitHub <a href="https://github.com/ccoenraets/PageSlider">here</a>.
+  >PageSlider is a micro library hosted by Christophe Coenraets on GitHub <a href="https://github.com/ccoenraets/PageSlider">here</a>.

 Modify app.js as follows: